HomeNews Archive

 Conversation Piece is not just a "one pass" encounter.
 Time and again, the listener will want to revisit the experience.
 Fourteen indexed tracks make it easy to explore the various topics of discussion, during which Herrmann is unabashed in his criticism of Hollywood ("Today every half-wit is a director of films.
 The less he knows, the more original he is."); eloquent in his love of music ("Music is a fluid art; it's a living art.
 And living art means each time it's played, it's reborn."); and steadfast about his outlook on life itself ("I always find difficult people easy.
 I only find glad-harrys difficult and vacuous.").
 Subjects include many of his film, concert, and opera works; his co-workers such as Alfred Hitchcock and Orson Welles; and the importance he places on dignity and integrity.

-Conversation Piece: An Unvarnished Chat with Bernard Herrmann is available for $15 plus $2.50 s/h U.S. (extra for international).
+Conversation Piece: An Unvarnished Chat with Bernard Herrmann is available for $15 (plus s/h).
 Proceeds contribute to the Society's future restoration projects.

 If you appreciate the significance of motion picture music and would like to support The Film Music Society's preservation efforts, please consider becoming a member of our organization with your tax-deductible donation of $50 or more.
 Visit our Membership Page for more information, or call us at (310) 820-1909.